decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-02-14-partial-synchrony-protocols.md

 **Concern 1:** The leader is Byzantine.
 Such a leader can choose to send no block, or perhaps send conflicting blocks to parties, or selectively send them to only some parties.
 If the network is synchronous, the protocol may have consistency (agreement/safety) but not liveness.

-**Concern 2:** The network is not synchronous.
-In this case, we may not have progress, and using a synchronous BB can cause agreement violation too.
+**Concern 2:** If the network is not synchronous, we may not have progress, and using a synchronous BB can cause agreement violation too.

+At a very high level, we resolve concern 1 via a round of echoing that forces non equivocation.
+Similarly, we resolve concern 2 via another round of echoing (this is the Paxos locking paradigm).

+Let's start by fixing concern 1 and then seeing why this is not enough.

 ## Attempt 1: Using a Reliable Broadcast (RBC) Protocol